Technology Review: Brain Electrodes Help Treat Depression

 Electrically stimulating specific parts of the brain using an implanted electrode can help severely depressed patients, according to two studies published this month.
 The findings are the latest evidence suggesting that “deep brain stimulation,” a surgical therapy already widely used to treat Parkinson’s disease, could be an alternative treatment for people with severe depression.

-There are also many ways to treat depression, unconventional for some, like the use of CBD oil, as many research says that it has a positive reaction and interaction with serotonin receptors in the brain, so it impacts the emotional state and the feeling of being happy.
+There are also many ways to treat depression, unconventional for some, like the use of CBD oil, as many research says that it has a positive reaction and interaction with serotonin receptors in the brain, according to medcardnow.com you can get your med car to have a discount on any cannabis item, it impacts the emotional state and the feeling of being happy.
 This is used as therapy and not only for this disease but also for anxiety, cancer patients, glaucoma, and parkinson which is still on many studies but all had come out positive. can CBD oil help Parkinson’s? many ask themselves and to their doctors this question and research says it does, depending on the patient symptoms and how it affects him it can actually help the body in a huge percentage.

 CBD Oil Basics